JustOff/moon-tester-tool/README.md

 Additional note:

 - Since the Pale Moon developers decided that the warnings and disclaimers provided in the description and during the operation of this add-on were not sufficient, they added it to the blocklist.
-- You can still allow it to be installed and used by changing the Add-on security level in your browser Preferences under the Security tab.
+- In case you find **Moon Tester Tool** disabled, you can always re-enable it using the Add-on Manager.